-Male Pattern Baldness Layton, UT
+Male Pattern Baldness

 Androgenic Alopecia, also known as male-pattern baldness, is the most common cause of hair loss in men.
 There are three factors that play a role in androgenic alopecia.